OffchainLabs/nitro/git-submodule-dependency-document.md

 ---

-## LLM Instructions for Updating This Document
+## AI Agent Instructions for Updating This Document

 ### Critical Requirements
 **ABSOLUTE ACCURACY IS ESSENTIAL.** Every commit SHA, branch name, URL, and status indicator must be perfectly correct.

+Create a detailed TODO list of tasks in order to execute this process.

 ### Data Collection Commands
 Execute from nitro repository root: